 The psychological effects on you, the dumpee, can also be unpleasant.
 For example, you will experience “cold turkey” symptoms from cutting out your ex.
-However, as you chose to embark on the no contact journey, you have the advantage of control.
-The positive effects include feeling more purposeful, more self-esteem, and more mental strength.
+However, by choosing to embark on the no contact journey, you have the advantage of control.
+The positive effects include feeling more purposeful and having more self-esteem and mental strength.

-After you complete the 30 days of no contact, you will have a better idea of what you want to do.
+After you complete 30 days of no contact, you will better understand what you want to do.
 Will you decide to move on, or will you choose to fight for your ex?

-If you choose to fight for your relationship, you will need to contact your ex.
-After all, it is logical that contact follows no contact!
+If you decide you want to fight for your ex after no contact, you will need to contact your ex.
+After all, it is logical that contact follows no contact.

 Some people need more time before they are ready to make their next move.
 In that case, you can add another two weeks (or some other extension that makes sense.)